Welcome to Eighth Grade!

 8th Grade Religion

 Students should continue to work on mass reflections each Sunday as part of their Religion grade.
-Also, the last Thursday of November will be another prayer test day.
-This month's prayer is the Mary Stewart prayer which can be found in the student prayer book.
+Also, the last Thursday of April will be another prayer test day.
+Students will be required to state the Mysteries of the Rosary found on page 5 of the Prayer Book.

-Service hours are being scheduled for November for both bulletins and church cleaning.
-Schedules were distributed to students who signed up for these hours.
+Service hours are being scheduled for April for both bulletins and church cleaning.
+Schedules will be distributed to students who signed up for these hours.